The George De Angelis Interview

 You obviously got on very well with Kim.
 Was there anything that surprised you about her during production?

-The one thing that surprised me, when I started working with Kim, was that she had… Kim was an excellent singer but somehow people had convinced her that she was just an OK singer, and I thought that was really wrong!
-I thought Kim had some great shades in her voice, but she was very kind of... sometimes she was hesitant.
-You’ve got to understand that at that stage in her life, Kim was in uncharted territory as a human, let alone as an artist, you know?
-As a person.
-So she was hesitant at times.
+The one thing that surprised me, when I started working with Kim, was that… Kim was an excellent singer, but somehow people had convinced her that she was just an OK singer - and I thought that was really wrong!
+I thought Kim had some great shades in her voice, but she was very hesitant.
+You’ve got to understand that, at that stage in her life, Kim was in uncharted territory as a human, let alone as an artist, you know?
+As a person!
+So, she was hesitant at times.
 I’m not sure if it was just because Mel wasn’t there, and I’m not sure what other people around Kim would say, but I knew that she was a much better singer than she thought she was.
 I mean she really is a very talented singer!

 Absolutely!
 Kim, herself, has often said that she viewed Mel as ‘the singer’ in ‘Mel & Kim’, and that this belief may have been shared by others at the time.
 Did you find Kim’s confidence grew during recording?

 Well, Mel was a fantastic singer.
 From the things I was told by Mike [Stock] and Matt [Aitken], Mel was undoubtedly an excellent singer, but what I am trying to say is that I don’t think Kim was the secondary singer.
 I thought that Kim had an excellent voice.
 I tried to push her a little bit out of her safety barrier, and to try new things - and you can hear that in the tracks that we did.
 I was just listening to some of the things we were doing, for instance: towards the end of Downtown Clown, Kim really was exploring new things vocally, which was great.
 I remember Kim telling me that I had brought out a lot of confidence in her and that, through the recording of the album, she actually believed that she grew a lot as a singer.
 You can hear how she grows from one song to another.